-In 2012, The Heartfield Exhibition Curator John J Heartfield determined a new type of website was required to display his grandfather’s work on the web.
-It had to be more interactive.
-He wanted visitors to be able to share their thoughts on political art, collage art, and photomontage.
-The curator was especially moved when he received emails such as this one:
+In 2012, The John Heartfield Exhibition Curator John J Heartfield determined a new type of website was needed to display his grandfather’s work and courageous political artists.
+He wanted to encourage visitors to share their thoughts on political art, collage art, and photomontage.
+Emails such as the one below deeply affected the curator.

 “Dear Professor Heartfield,